Before applying for your visa (or a visa extension) you will need a CAS statement from Loughborough University London as your sponsoring institution.

 Your CAS deposit will only be refunded if your visa is refused, or there are other very exceptional reasons why you cannot take up your place.
 This includes if you are not able to take up your place at the University because of a travel ban imposed by a country’s government.

 Your CAS deposit will not be refunded if you simply change your mind about studying at Loughborough University, or the University is not able to accept you because you have not met the conditions of your offer.
 This is why it is important you do not pay it until you are sure you can take up your place with us.

 If you request a deposit refund within 14 days of it being paid, it will be refunded in line with the United Kingdom's Consumer Contracts (Information Cancellation and Additional Charges) Regulations 2013.

 Do I need to wait until I am firmly accepted to pay my deposit?

-No, you can pay the deposit at any time, but please note that your deposit is linked to the programme and the details on the CAS.
-You cannot change your mind after you have paid the deposit, so you should make sure that the programme you pay a deposit for is the one you wish to study.
+No, you can pay the deposit at any time but please note that your deposit is linked to the programme and the details on the CAS statement.
+You cannot change your programme after you have paid the deposit, so you should make sure that the course you pay a deposit for is the one you wish to study.
+You should also be confident you can meet the conditions of your offer in full and are able to travel to the UK.

-If you are a postgraduate taught applicant and have been asked to pay a CAS deposit, the current deadline for doing this is 6 September 2020.
 We encourage you to pay the deposit as soon as you have been firmly accepted and are confident that you definitely wish to study the degree programme.
-If you are not sure, you can wait to pay.
-However, you should be aware that we will not issue you with a CAS until you have paid your deposit, so ensure you give enough time for you to obtain your visa before the start of term.
+Please be aware we will not issue you with a CAS until you have paid your deposit, so ensure you give enough time for you to obtain your visa before the start of term.